Book Review: Baby Teeth

 Though Suzette Jensen has Crohn’s, a disease that wreaks havoc on her body, she and her husband Alex decide to get pregnant and have one child.
 That child is Hanna.

-Hanna is angry and defiant, becoming more aggressive as each day passes, causing Suzette to become afraid of her own child.
+Hanna is angry and defiant, growing more aggressive each day, leaving Suzette afraid of her own child.

 As Hanna gets more violent, Suzette has to find a way to get Alex to believe that their own daughter is trying to kill her.
-That the child she is with him is simply a mirage.
+That the child, when she is with him, is simply a mirage.

 Just how far will Hanna go to get rid of her mother so she can have her daddy all to herself?